hackl/network2tikz/README.md

 - [ ] Find Windows computer to test the pdf and show functionality of `network2tikz`, and probably fix the compiler location problem.

-- [ ] Add RGB functionality to the module!

 ## Changelog